dev-null-and-associates/cuddly-rotary-phone/CodeReview.md

 What did you find most useful?
 I enjoyed the gosec plugin and I thought it was exteremely useful and easy to use once I figured out how to only look at those results.

+## MWvandergriff Findings

+### Code Review

+I took the automated code review approach.
+Looking through the provided list, I hooked up SemGrep, to my fork of the Coraza/CorazaWAF project and ran the code review process.
+The process came back with 10 issues, that correlated to 5 CWEs.  the URl is https://semgrep.dev/orgs/mvandergriff_unomaha_edu/findings?repo_ref=686559747.
+The 5 CWEs that were found are
+    1. CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')
+    2. CWE-319: Cleartext Transmission of Sensitive Information
+    3. CWE-328: Use of Weak Hash
+    4. CWE-94: Improper Control of Generation of Code ('Code Injection')
+    5. CWE-338: Use of Cryptographically Weak Pseudo-Random Number Generator (PRNG)

+#### CWE - 94
+This issue was found in internal/operators/inspect_file.go, line 33.
+The application is executing a Command Prompt with out input validation.
+This opens up the code to potential Code Injection.

+#### CWE - 328
+This issue was found internal/operations/validate_schema.go line 32, internal/transformations/md5.go line 20, and line 31.
+MD5 is an out of date encryption process, and should no longer be used.
+Also, internal/transformations/sha1.go line 19, and line 29.
+SHA -1 is an out of date encryption process and should not be used.

+#### CWE - 338
+This issue is in internal/strings/strings.go line 7.
+This is using Math/Rand as part of the encryption process, when it should be using crypto/rand.

+#### CWE - 319
+This issue is found in examples/http-server/main.go line 39.
+The application is writing text using HTTP instead of using HTTPS for all communication.

+#### CWE - 79
+This issue was found in internal/variable/generator/main.go line 19 and examples/http-server/main.go line 29.
+The application is using test/template to render the pages, including user input.
+This does not escape any HTML content and can lead to Cross Site Scripting.
+The application should use html/template

+### Summary of findings
+The automated code review did an excellent job at finding some potential serious issues.
+Use of MD5 or SHA-1, should have been discontinued years ago.
+And not sanitizing any kind of input, leaves the project wide open for issues.

+### Planned Contributions
+I would like to improve the sanitization of input data, and to look at the scope of the encryption process, and what that would take to update to a valid and secure encryption level.

+### MWVandergriff Reflections
+What did you learn from this assignment?
+The automated code review process was awesome.
+Having worked with a lot of legacy code, finding issues that are not throwing errors and demanding attention can be extremely difficult.
+And that is if you are familiar with the code.
+Working on an OSS project, in an unfamiliar language, increased the difficulty by a large margin.
+Being able to use the automated scan, really helped to focus, and identify major red flags.

+What did you find most useful.
+I used the Semgrep automated scanning tool.
+It identified several issues, where in the code the issue was, and mapped the issues back to CWEs.